khalrab27/android-tv-raspberry-pi-4/README.md

 _If you're using Ethernet to connect the Pi, skip to step 10._
 8. Press the settings icon.
 9. Here, you will need to enable some options:
-  - Check the "Set hostname" option, and set it to whatever you want.
-(This will be used to connect to the Pi later on)
-  - Check the "Enable SSH" option.
-  - Under "Set username and password", set a username and password to connect to the Pi.
   - Check "Configure wireless LAN".
   - Set "SSID" to the name of the Wi-Fi network the Pi will connect to.
   - Set "Password" to your Wi-Fi password.